Home » Quick Checks — Spot Scam Texts

 Suspicious text or call

-If a message or call feels urgent, unusual or too good to be true, pause before you click, reply or share details.
+If a text, call, email or message feels urgent, unusual or too good to be true, pause before you click, reply, call back or share details.
 Use a trusted route to check it.

-UK-focused guidance Plain English Practical checks No scare tactics
+UK-focused guidance Plain English 7726 and phishing reporting No scare tactics

 • Do not click links in suspicious texts or emails.

-• Do not give passwords, codes, card details or banking information.
+• Do not share passwords, one-time codes, card details or banking information.

-• Do not call numbers sent in the message.
+• Do not call numbers sent in the suspicious message.

 What did you receive?

 Choose the closest situation.
-If you already clicked a link or shared details, move to the relevant action guide.
+If you already clicked a link, sent money or shared details, move to the relevant action guide.

 A suspicious text